nuejs/nue/packages/nuejs.org/docs/tags.md

   `srcset` defines a set of responsive images for the browser to choose from.

-  `sizes` defines screen widths to indicate what image size would be best to choose from the srcset.
+  `sizes` defines screen widths to indicate what image size would be best to choose, from the srcset.

-  `large` the large version of the image. the large image can have a different aspect ratio than the small one, which is the difference between art direction and responsitivity.
+  `large` the large version of the image.
+The large image can have a different aspect ratio than the small one, which is the difference between art direction and responsitivity.

-  `small` the small version of the image.
+  `small` the small version of the image

   `offset` the screen size when small turns to large.
 The default value is 750 (px).

   `width` the image width.

 ### Button

 Renders a button:

 ```md